 Ugh.
 Back to the drawing board!
 Finally in September 2009 it hit me like a ton of bricks (no wait- that sounds too painful!
 Er, it just hit me): I loved weddings ...
 I loved photography and was obsessed with taking pictures and documenting life ...
 I would start my own wedding photography business!
 FINALLY, for the first time in my life, I was completely sure that it's what I wanted to do.
 It just FELT RIGHT.

-So if you're wondering how to go from part-time to full-time in your business, here's a few tips to get you started!
+So if you're wondering how to go from part-time to full-time in your business, here's 8 tips to take your business from part time to full-time!
+These tips especially apply to people who want to make a living from their blog or online business!

 1. Zero in on a niche.